johntday/johntday/edit-me/content/personal.md

 phone: 417-499-1559
 ---

-John Day is a Full-Stack Developer with over 15 years of professional experience in the IT industry.
+John Day is a Technical Architect and Full-Stack Developer with over 15 years of professional experience in the IT industry.
 He has experience across server, client, and DevOps for various business sectors.
 John is a trusted team leader with strong communication skills.